-- BIL funds cannot be used on a dwelling in conjunction with annual WAP funds.
+- o BIL funds cannot be used on a dwelling in conjunction with annual WAP funds.
 BIL funds must be tracked separately.
-LWAP funds (regular or health and safety) can be used with BIL funds to complete a dwelling. - BIL funds cannot be used to weatherize a dwelling that was prepared with WRF.
-WRF can only be used in conjunction with annual WAP funds. - BIL funds used to weatherize multifamily dwellings (five or more units) must comply with Davis-Bacon prevailing wage requirements. - All materials purchased with BIL funds (for contractors and crews) must be manufactured primarily in the United States. - The Average Cost Per Unit (ACPU) limit for dwellings weatherized with BIL funds is \$8,009 for the duration of the grant.
+LWAP funds (regular or health and safety) can be used with BIL funds to complete a dwelling.
+BIL funds used to weatherize multifamily dwellings (five or more units) must comply with Davis-Bacon prevailing wage requirements. - o All materials purchased with BIL funds (for contractors and crews) used on public buildings must be manufactured primarily in the United States. - The Average Cost Per Unit (ACPU) limit for dwellings weatherized with BIL funds is \$8,009 for the duration of the grant.